dcortez/7d2d-beam-interactive/README.md

             * _You may have to do this for multiple modules_

 ## You have to add the following commands and costs to Scotty Bot. _(costs are up to you)_
-_Below are the commands that are in the scottyint.py file_ _You can name your commands whatever you want in Scotty Bot, but you will have to go into scottyint.py and manually change them to match._
+_Below are the commands that are in the scottyint.py file.
+You can name your commands whatever you want in Scotty Bot, but you will have to manually change them to match in the scottyint.py file._